BettercareHealth/bettercare/childhood-hiv/test-1.md

 	-	They are used during labour only.
 	+	They are used during pregnancy and labour.
 	-	They are used after delivery only.
-14. For infants who are exclusively formula-fed, prophylactic antiretroviral drugs can reduce the risk of perinatal HIV transmission to as low as:
+14. For infants who are exclusively breast-fed, prophylactic antiretroviral drugs can reduce the risk of perinatal HIV transmission to as low as:
 	+	5%
 	-	10%
 	-	15%
 	-	20%
-15. Which regimen of antiretroviral prophylaxis is most effective in reducing mother-to-child transmission of HIV?
+15. Which regimen of antiretroviral treatment given to the mother is most effective in reducing mother-to-child transmission of HIV?
-	-	Nevirapine alone
+	-	Nevirapine and AZT
-	+	Nevirapine and AZT
+	+	TDF, 3TC plus EFV
 	-	3TC alone
 	-	Lopinavir/ritonavir alone
 16. What factors may increase the risk of HIV transmission in breast milk?